herowbridge/herow-bridge-react-nativ/README.md

 import RNConnecthings from 'react-native-connecthings';

 RNConnecthings.acceptOptin();
-or if you want to refuse
+//or if you want to refuse RNConnecthings.refuseOptin();
-RNConnecthings.refuseOptin();

 ```